Comfortably Numb

 "Comfortably Numb" is a song by the English rock band Pink Floyd, released on their eleventh studio album, The Wall (1979).
 It was released as a single in 1980, with "Hey You" as the B-side.

-The lyrics were written by the bassist, Roger Waters, who recalled his experience of being injected with tranquilisers before a performance in 1977; the music was composed by the band's guitarist, David Gilmour.
-Waters and Gilmour argued during the recording, with Waters seeking an orchestral arrangement and Gilmour preferring a more stripped-down arrangement.
-They compromised by combining both versions, and Gilmour said the song was the last time he and Waters were able to work together constructively.
+The lyrics were written by the bassist, Roger Waters, who recalled his experience of being injected with tranquilisers before a performance in 1977.
+The music was composed by the guitarist, David Gilmour.
+Waters sang lead vocals on the verses, and Gilmour, the chorus.
+The two argued during the recording, with Waters seeking an orchestral arrangement and Gilmour preferring a more stripped-down arrangement.
+They compromised by combining both versions.
+Gilmour said "Comfortably Numb" was the last time he and Waters were able to work together constructively.

 "Comfortably Numb" is one of Pink Floyd's most popular songs and is notable for its two guitar solos.
 In 2021, it was ranked number 179 on Rolling Stone's list of "the 500 Greatest Songs of All Time".
-In 2005, it became the last song ever performed by Waters, Gilmour, keyboardist Richard Wright and drummer Nick Mason together.
 A cover by Scissor Sisters in a radically different arrangement was a UK top ten hit in 2004.
-Gilmour contributed guitar to a cover by Body Count released in 2024.
+Gilmour contributed guitar to a cover by Body Count, released in 2024.

-Composition
+Background and writing

 The Wall is a concept album about an embittered and alienated rock star named Pink.
 In "Comfortably Numb", Pink is medicated by a doctor so he can perform for a show.
-The verses are in B minor, while the chorus has been described as using a modal interchange of that key's relative major, D major, and D Mixolydian.

-Writing

-"Comfortably Numb" originated in a wordless demo recorded by David Gilmour while he was working on his debut solo album in 1978.
-He did not use the composition for that album, but kept it for future use.
-Gilmour originally wrote the verses in the key of E minor, which Waters changed to B minor.
-Gilmour also added bars for the “I have become comfortably numb" line.
-Waters' lyrics were inspired by his experience of being injected with tranquilizers for stomach cramps before a performance in 1977 during Pink Floyd's In the Flesh Tour.
+"Comfortably Numb" originated in a wordless demo recorded by the guitarist, David Gilmour, while he was working on his debut solo album in 1978.
+He did not use it for the album, and the demo was later picked up by Ezrin.
+The verses, which are also found in the wordless demo that Gilmour composed in 1978, were originally composed in the key of E minor, which Waters, later, asked to be changed to B minor.
+According to Gilmour, Waters also asked him to provide extra bars of music for the chorus, in order to add the line "I have become Comfortably Numb", which are the same chords found at the first bars of the chorus, but in a different order.

+Waters' lyrics were inspired by his experience of being injected with tranquilizers for stomach cramps before a performance in 1977 at the Philadelphia Spectrum during Pink Floyd's In the Flesh Tour.
 He said, "That was the longest two hours of my life, trying to do a show when you can hardly lift your arm."
 The song's working title was "The Doctor".
-Producer Bob Ezrin looked at the completed lyrics and said they "just gave me goosebumps".
+The producer, Bob Ezrin, looked at the completed lyrics and said they "just gave me goosebumps".

+The verses are in B minor, while the chorus has been described as using a modal interchange of D major (B minor's relative major) and D Mixolydian.